Ghanaian civil society organisations call on private lenders to cancel external debt | Ghana News Agency

 The UK parliament could update their Debt Relief (Developing Countries) Act to specify that no creditor can sue under English law for more than they would have got if they had taken part in the Common Framework debt restructuring.”

-The statement also calls for increased transparency, including bondholders releasing information on how much debt they own and the price they paid for it.
+The statement also called for increased transparency, including bondholders releasing information on how much debt they own and the price they paid for it.

 The statement said Ghana’s Eurobonds were currently trading at 35-40 cents on the dollar.

-The signatories point out that tackling the debt crisis in many African countries requires “a reformed international financial architecture through the United Nations, which delivers sustainable development finance to all countries.”
+The signatories pointed out that tackling the debt crisis in many African countries required “a reformed international financial architecture through the United Nations, which delivers sustainable development finance to all countries.”

 GNA